 Atlanta Forklift Accident Lawyer

-Give our Atlanta law firm a call today to speak with our team and get legal advice.
+Contact our Atlanta law firm by calling today at (678) 888-4878 to speak with our team and get legal advice.
 Your first consultation is absolutely free.

-How Hasner Law, PC, Can Help You After a Forklift Accident
+How Hasner Law PC Can Help You After a Forklift Accident in Atlanta, GA

 Your employer is responsible for maintaining and enforcing safety protocols for forklift operations and procedures.
 If they fail to do that, accidents occur and people like you get injured.
 Your employer should be held to account.
 We can help you do that.

-When you hire us to represent you, here are just a few of the many tasks our Atlanta personal injury lawyers will handle for you:
+When you hire us to represent you, here are just a few of the many tasks our Atlanta injury attorney will handle for you:

 - Gather evidence regarding the accident, including medical documents, police reports, surveillance video, and testimony from eyewitnesses.